185

 5

-Paschal Baylón was a Spanish Roman Catholic lay professed religious of the Order of Friars Minor.
-He served as a shepherd alongside his father in his childhood and adolescence, but desired to enter...
+Paschal Baylón was a Spanish Catholic religious brother in the Order of Friars Minor.

 5

-Joseph Jules Léger was a Canadian diplomat and statesman who served as Governor General of Canada, the 21st since Canadian Confederation.
+Joseph Jules Léger was a Canadian diplomat and statesman who served as the 21st governor general of Canada from 1974 to 1979.

 4